-We do not view corporate abilities simply as a unidimensional construct.
-Instead, we consider two specific corporate abilities: product quality and innovativeness capability (Gatignon and Xuereb 1997; Rust, Moorman, and Dickson 2002; Zeithaml 2000).
-In our view, both innovativeness and product quality can represent the dimensions of corporate ability that Brown and Dacin (1997) propose.
-Although product quality refers to a firm's ability to "exploit" the capabilities of products already in the marketplace (Cho and Pucik 2005; March 1991), innovativeness represents a firm's ability to "explore" new market possibilities in terms of developing new products (Kim and Mauborgne 1997; Kleinschmidt and Cooper 1991).
+We do not regard corporate abilities simply as a uni-dimensional construct.
+Instead, we consider two specific corporate abilities-product quality and innovativeness capability (Gatignon and Xuereb 1997; Rust et al. 2002; Zeithaml 2000).
+In our view, both innovativeness and product quality can represent the dimensions of "corporate ability" proposed by Brown and Dacin (1997).
+While product quality refers to its ability to "exploit" the capabilities of products already in the marketplace (Cho and Pucik 2005; March 1991), innovativeness represents a firm's ability to "explore" new market possibilities in terms of developing new products (Kim and Mauborgne 1997; Kleinschmidt and Cooper 1991).
 In addition, commitment to the quality of existing products is essential for keeping a firm's current customers happy, whereas innovation is essential for reaching new customer bases and catering to ever-changing customer needs.